XscapeCn/GenomeSize/README.md

 ## INPUT
 The input files are provided to CRC using the `-p -b` parameters, in which the `-p` specify the path included bam files and `-b` specify the bed file.

 They are not required to locate in the same directory as your current.

+CalTE depends on [picard](https://github.com/broadinstitute/picard) and bowties, the interface of which is temporarily closed.